-The proposal is acceptable in principle as it would have a positive impact on the character of the area, the setting of the Conservation Area and local amenity; would provide acceptable arrangement in relation to residential amenity, highways and subject to the consultation response from the Environment Agency, is acceptable in terms of flood risk.
+The proposal is acceptable in principle as it would have a positive impact on the character of the area, the setting of the Conservation Area and local amenity; would provide acceptable arrangement in relation to residential amenity, highways and flood risk.
 Furthermore, when taking the scheme as a whole, including the economic value and quality of the new units, improved public realm, improved coach and pedestrian access and proposed facilities such as new accessible WC, shelters and new wayfinding board with coach timetables, it provides an overall public benefit outweighing the loss of a single coach parking bay.
 The proposed development is considered acceptable, having regard to the Torbay Local Plan, the Torquay Neighbourhood Plan, and all other material considerations.